 Monday-Friday 8:30 a.m.- 5 p.m. and by appointment

 please click here for a larger version.

-In keeping with The Americans with Disabilities Act and Section 504 of the Rehabilitation Act, Disability Services provides accommodations and support services to individuals with a wide range of needs.
-Our goal is to empower students and to help students make the most of their educational opportunities and potential by providing access where there is a documented need.
+Disability Services provides accommodations and support services to individuals with a wide range of needs.
+Our goal is to empower students and to help students make the most of their educational opportunities and potential by providing access within the guidelines of the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.
 Further, the office follows confidentiality guidelines and secures personal information.
 We also provide assistance to faculty and staff.